Car Accident Lawyers Serving Melbourne & All of VIC

 - Overwhelming guilt

 - Loss of appetite

 - Loss of enjoyment of life

-All of these psychological issues should be taken very seriously because they can impact a person’s life significantly.
+Although you may be focussed on recovering from the physical trauma of the accident, psychological injuries should not be overlooked.
 People who experience them may find it difficult to return to work, be around others, and even have trouble getting out of bed in the morning.
-Henry Carus understands what accident victims go through and is here to help them seek help for them in any way that he can.

 Psychological injuries from a road accident are also compensable by the TAC.
 A car accident injury lawyer can fully assist you with your claim so you can get the benefits and any additional compensation you deserve.

 Our firm was founded in 2001 with the goal of helping clients get access to fair recompense for injuries sustained in accidents.
 Many people don’t realise what they can recover under Victoria’s compensation schemes.
 With car accidents a major cause of injury in Melbourne and throughout VIC, we see it as our duty to help clients navigate the intricacies of TAC legislation and obtain favourable outcomes on their behalf.